LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 ---------

-Groupings have two purposes in regular expressions: they allow portions of a regular expression to be designated as groups which can be used in a replacement pattern, and they allow more complex regular expressions to be built up from simple regular expressions.
+Groupings have two purposes in regular expressions: they allow portions of a regular expression to be designated as groups that can be used in a replacement pattern, and they allow more complex regular expressions to be built up from simple regular expressions.